rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

 [^thermalfears]: I don't understand why people don't trust the manufacturer specifications when it comes to silicon temperature limits, beyond unfounded conspiracy nonsense around planned destruction/obselence.
 In terms of Intel server SKUs, you find that the throttling temp is *higher* than on consumer SKUs, despite the higher reliability demanded by the enterprise market...
 I'm assuming that this is due to reduced hotspot variance thanks to generally lower voltage spread from lower boosting clock speeds.
 On enterprise SKUs which are focused on single threaded performance, the throttling temp is typically lower than those without the ability to boost as high.
 If you have evidence to the contrary, let me know.

 [^badnomenclature]: I don't understand why people call custom loops 'open loops'.
 They're not open.
 They're closed.
 People correctly use the phrase 'closed loop' when referring to AIOs.
 This phrasing has been pervasive for at least ten years and it bugs me a lot.
 AIOs are sealed units where the liquid has no interaction with the external environment.
 Custom loops are sealed units where the liquid has no interaction with the external environment.
 They're both closed in operation.
 Outside of the PC watercooling space, 'open loop' would imply that your cooling method intakes fresh coolant and outputs waste that is not directly recovered.
 LN2 overclocking, in the PC world, is a form of open loop liquid cooling.
 If you were putting water into your loop via your sink, and dumping the output into the drain, that would be open loop water cooling.
 Eternally recycling the same liquid in a sealed loop is not open.
 It's closed.
 It's a closed loop.

-[^citationneeded]: Quantifying the exact power drop due to reduced leakage current is not possible as I do not have an isolated measurement of fan power use.
-The fan on a blower-type card such as this can exceed 20w power draw.
-Approximately 50w reduced power use at the same performance level can be attributed to a combination of removing the built-in fan plus a reduction of leakage current.